frishberg/Chess-Analytica/docs/source/chessdotcom.rst

 Summary
 ---------------

-The ChessDotCom file of chess-analytica contains the Profile class, which is the main class of the library.
+The ChessDotCom file of Chess-Analytica contains the Profile class, which is the main class of the library.
 It allows for the easy scraping of data from the chess.com API, filtering of data, analysis of data, and several other features through its various methods (all detailed below).